mantrapatil03/mantrapatil03/README.md

 - 🌍 From Bhiwandi, Maharashtra, India `🇮🇳`

-- 📖 Love learning about Technolgy, Mahabharata, Ramayana, Ayurveda, and History
+- 📖 Love learning about Technolgy, Epics & History

-- **Achievements** in ``Atya Patya State Championships``🎖

 ## 📫 Connect With Me